halmai/datediff/README.md

 `datediff`

+Note: If it doesn't start, check whether your `$GOPATH` directory, where the program has been installed into, is in your `$PATH`.
+The `go env GOPATH` command tells the installation directory.
+Add this value to your `$PATH` if needed.

 The program asks for the two dates.
 Both must be given in `<day>/<month>/<year>` format and they must be valid dates of the 1900-2999 years.

 * In case of entering valid dates, the program writes a message to the standard output like this: